 It is also useful when editing to pause the video first, then use the keyboard shortcuts to move through the video frame by frame.

 You can remove a selected range (or part of a selected range) by holding down the option key and clicking the scrubber (or by typing "option-m").
 A red line will appear, marking the beginning of your cut.
-Clicking another location on the scrubber (or typing "option-m") will complete the cut selection, and the area will no longer be selected for export.
+Clicking another location on the scrubber (or using the "Command-Option-y" key combination) will complete the cut selection, and the area will no longer be selected for export.

 To initiate an export, click the "Export" button in the lower left hand corner of the window.
 If you have ranges selected, Focus will export only the selected ranges.
 If no range is selected, then the entire video will be exported.
 Whole video export can be slow, especially when all four cameras are exported at full resolution.